Ferroin/ahferroin7-overlay/README.md

+# ahferroin7’s Portage overlay.

 Some of the stuff in here is stuff that I wrote myself and am to lazy to put in it's won repo, other stuff is versions that aren't (or weren't at some point) availible in the regular protage tree.

+## Using it

+### With eselect repository

-If you want to add this overlay to your system, point Layman at: https://raw.githubusercontent.com/Ferroin/ahferroin7-overlay/master/overlays.xml
+Just run `eselect repository add ahferroin7-overlay git git://github.com/Ferroin/ahferroin7-overlay` to add the overlay to your system.

+### With Layman

+To use this with layman, you need to update your layman configuration to point at https://raw.githubusercontent.com/Ferroin/ahferroin7-overlay/master/overlays.xml as an additional unsigned overlay list.

+## Contents

 Currently, the things I've wrtten in here are: app-portage/check-reboot        Check to see if we've updated any of a